wysogladszymon/wysogladszymon/README.md

 <h1 align="left">Hi 👋, I'm Szymon</h1>
 📚 I'm currently studying Automatics and Robotics at AGH The University of Science and Technology in Cracow. <br/>
 🌱 Coding is one of my passions and I'm incessantly improving my skills.
-I also like robotics and it is what I do in my free time.
-I implement inteligent algorithms to my projects, because I would love to become deeplerning engineer. <br/>
+🤖 I love robotics so I try to combine them with intelligent algorithms, because I would love to become deeplerning engineer. <br/>

 📫 You can reach me **wysogladszymon@gmail.com**<br/>